medavidallsop/internal-tags/readme.txt

 Once you have created a tag you'll see it on the right side, click edit to configure further options, such as setting the tags colors.

-Now you've created a tag it can be assigned when adding/editing a post.
+Now you've created a tag it can be set when adding or editing a post.
+Once a tag has been set you'll see it on the posts list.

 = Contribute =